VasgoTheTotoroo/Tweet_A_Youtube_Song/README.md

 # Totoro X Lofi Bot

-A twitter bot that uses Google and Twitter APIs to tweet a random lofi song.
+A program to tweet a youtube lofi song using Twitter and Google APIs.